 I have been incredibly blessed to have such wonderful, loving people in my life.
 I have the best friends in the world.
 I choose to consistently focus on the love, and it IS a choice: One made daily.
 It’s not effortless, but like anything, it does get easier with practice.

+2) There are no ordinary moments.
+Live in the now!
 There is something magical happening in every moment, even if you don’t know immediately what that noteworthy thing is.
 It’s all fine and dandy to plan for the future (and as someone who is SO goal oriented, I would still say it’s a necessary thing), but this moment is all you really have.
 And this one.
 And this one.
 There are no real promises, and no real guarantees.
 The only thing you really have, besides your memories (which don’t reflect you you are now, but who you were in the past), is this moment.
 It’s up to you to make the most of it.

 Rushing through life simply causes us to miss the important moments along the way.
 You’ve probably often heard “It’s the journey that counts: not the destination.”
 Life is not a destination: it’s a path, and one that frequently meanders and loops around.
 There are no shortcuts.
 This has been a tough lesson for me because I am so goal-oriented, and I constantly find myself trying to center myself in the moment instead of planning ahead, but I find that I get more out of life when I DO stop to smell the flowers, and watch the sun set and see the lights twinkling over the city.
 Life feels richer and fuller when you take the time to enjoy the presents (in the present).

-(except maybe deciding not to try).
+3) There is no such thing as failure (except maybe deciding not to try).
 If events don’t unfold according to the vision you had planned, it doesn’t mean that you failed: it simply means that circumstances took on a life of their own.
 It gives you feedback about how to NOT do things next time.

 When you create a vision of how you want things to unfold, when you are so attached to a specific outcome, if things don’t go exactly as planned, you just end up disappointed.
 It’s much better to manifest certain aspects or experiences to your life, while remaining open to HOW those things will be fulfilled.
 It is much better to say “I want a job with XYZ characteristics that makes me feel LMNOP,” rather than saying I want THIS title at THIS company.
 You may end up with the title and the company, but still not happy because you are missing aspects of the workplace that you really do need to be happy.